MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 <Available since="2021 Update 9 (May 2023)"/>

-The embedded visualizations can be manipulated the same way as they are seen on MicroStrategy Library dossier pages.
+The embedded visualizations can be manipulated the same way as they are seen on MicroStrategy Library dashboard pages.

 Currently, the supported manipulation types include element selection inside a visualization, actions inside the right-click menu, and actions triggered by clicking, dragging, and scrolling inside a visualization